Protests, vigils around US decry white supremacist rally | New Country 923

 “For those who questioned whether ‘oh, don’t call it fascism’ … this should resolve those issues,” Reiko Redmonde, an organizer of a Refuse Fascism protest planned in San Francisco, said by phone.
 “People need to get out in the streets to protest, in a determined way.”

-Associated Press writers Jonathan Drew in Durham, North Carolina; Jennifer Kay in Miami Beach, Florida, and Holly Ramer in Concord, New Hampshire, contributed to this report.
+Peltz reported from New York.
+Associated Press writers Dake Kang in Florence, Kentucky; Jonathan Drew in Durham, North Carolina; Jennifer Kay in Miami Beach, Florida, and Holly Ramer in Concord, New Hampshire; and Dan Elliott in Denver contributed to this report.

 This story has been corrected to show the last name of the San Francisco protest organizer is Redmonde, not Redmond.